 top of page

-It was within this vibrant backdrop that brothers Furio and Attilio Piccirilli established their presence, setting up a home studio in the historic Old Chelsea.
-From August 9, 1886, over the next eighteen months, they meticulously crafted no less than twelve bas-reliefs panels for the altar and reredos of Saint Paul’s Cathedral.
-Their work concluded just in time to commemorate Queen Victoria’s Golden Jubilee.
+Within this vibrant backdrop, brothers Furio and Attilio Piccirilli established their presence, setting up a home studio in the historic Old Chelsea.
+From August 9, 1886, over the next eighteen months, they meticulously crafted no less than twelve bas-relief panels for the altar and reredos of Saint Paul’s Cathedral.
+Their work was completed in time to commemorate Queen Victoria’s Golden Jubilee, was presented to the congregation and celebrated by an elaborate Te Deum service in the morning of the last Sunday of January 1888, followed by a grand performance of Mendelssohn’s “St. Paul” in the evening.

 Courtesy of Sarah Radford, Archivist Collections Department.
 The Chapter House St Paul's Churchyard, London